Characters of the DC Extended Universe: Debuting in Shazam!

-Victor and Rosa Vazquez

-Victor (portrayed by Cooper Andrews) and Rosa Vazquez (portrayed by Marta Milans) are the foster parents of Billy and his new siblings.
-Having been orphans themselves, Victor and Rosa dedicate their lives to creating a good living environment their foster children.
-They are worried when Billy often wanders off or comes home late.

 Eugene Choi

 Eugene Choi (portrayed by Ian Chen) is one of Billy's new foster siblings, enjoying non-fiction and video games and being tech-savvy.
 He helps Billy find his biological mother Marilyn with his computer skills.
 Ross Butler portrays Eugene's superhero form.

 Pedro Peña

 Pedro Peña (portrayed by Jovan Armand) is one of Billy's new foster siblings.
 He has a shy and sensitive personality.
 D. J. Cotrona plays Pedro's adult superhero form, who has superhuman strength.

-Debuting in Birds of Prey

-Doc

-Doc (portrayed by Dana Lee) is the owner of a restaurant in Gotham City's Chinatown who takes in Harley Quinn as a tenant after she breaks up with Joker.
-While he does not have a grudge against her, he rats her out when Huntress comes looking for her, forcing Harley and Cassandra Cain to move out.
+Mister Mind

+Mister Mind (voiced by David F. Sandberg) is a Venusian worm.
+After being captured by the Wizard and kept in a terrarium, he escaped when Thaddeus Sivana attacked the Wizard and freed the Seven Deadly Sins.
+After Sivana's defeat by Billy Batson, he later proposed an alliance to him in his jail cell, something that Sivana agreed to.

+Victor and Rosa Vasquez

+Victor (portrayed by Cooper Andrews) and Rosa Vasquez (portrayed by Marta Milans) are the foster parents of Billy and his new siblings.
+Having been orphans themselves, Victor and Rosa dedicate their lives to creating a good living environment their foster children.
+They are worried when Billy often wanders off or comes home late.